jonerikstorm/sha256-armv8/README.md

 This is a fork of work by @jocover, optimized for use on macOS and reverse-engineered for some documentation.
-It adds a library written in standard C. It is based on the ARM assembly code from http://github.com/jocover/sha256-armv8 which at the time this was written, had no license.
+It adds a library written in standard C. It is based on the ARM assembly code from http://github.com/jocover/sha256-armv8 which from the time this was written until the time this was written, had no license.
 All 32-bit code has been removed.

 All of my commits are subject to GPLv3 and my copyright.